 Highlights: Known as Little England, tea plantations, waterfalls, Horton Plains National Park, hikes and afternoon tea

 Quick Summary: Nuwara Eliya was the first town we visited which was cold and a sigh of relief seeing as we had been in the heat for a while.
-It’s 2000 metres above sea level and we loved going for afternoon tea, and although we didn’t get to see the waterfalls I wanted to, the tea plantations were beautiful.
+It’s 2000 metres above sea level and there’s loads of things to do in this Sri Lankan town.
+We loved going for afternoon tea, and although we didn’t get to see the waterfalls I wanted to, the tea plantations were beautiful.

 What we wish we had done: I wish the weather was better (it rained a lot), got a better driver to take us to the waterfalls we actually wanted to visit and also went to Horton Plains.

 We would have also stopped at Hatton before Nuwara Eliya to climb Adam’s Peak but the weather was bad and we heard from others that when they eventually climbed the 5,000 steps which took four hours to the top to reach sunrise, they couldn’t actually see anything but fog.

 Day 9 – 11: Ella in Sri Lanka